'Dorothy Perkins' rose Description

 Hybrid Wichurana, Rambler.

 Salmon-pink, ages to darker .
 Mild fragrance. up to 40 petals.
-Average diameter 1.5".
-Small, full (26-40 petals), in large clusters, flat bloom form.
+Average diameter 1.75".
+Small to medium, full (26-40 petals), in large clusters, flat bloom form.
 Spring or summer flush with scattered later bloom.

 Climbing.
 Small, glossy, dark green foliage.